valfulton/Atlantic-ADSHADE-Peace/README.md

 -   Pre/post process LLM prompts/inference for smart contract method calls
 -   Arbitrary offchain compute, VMs, LLMs
 -   Access APIs and the web

-### Phala Cloud

-Phala Cloud is a TEE as a service provider to deploy multiple docker images inside a trusted execution environment.
-This environment exposes their dStack SDK to access the remote attestation of the TEE, derive entropy from a decentralized Key Management Service (KMS). dStack also provides the docker image codehash of the code running in the TEE.

-Based Agents gather the following data from the TEE Deployment on Phala Cloud:

-1. Remote attestation quote
-1. Unique key derived from entropy and the TEE's KMS
-1. docker-compose.yaml data which contains the SHA256 hash of the docker image

 ![image](https://github.com/user-attachments/assets/aae0db8a-cbcb-4a30-858b-3fcadc0f1f17)